 Here are some signs your child is addicted to technology…

-- Disconnecting him results in tantrums or high level of irritation.
+- disconnecting results in tantrums or high level of irritation

-- She develops a negative attitude towards spending time in nature.
+- develops a negative attitude toward non-screen activities or spending time in nature

 Older kids are entering a digital world with social issues connected to cyber bullying with texting, social media, adult content websites, and violent video games.
 We are just beginning to learn the trickle effect of advanced time spent connected to screens and children plugged into technology.